Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 Static forms are a thing of the past.
 Today, it’s all about dynamically updating the form with the right properties and values for this user, this time, this place.
 Let’s talk about what’s possible in this vein for Salesforce’s form-building tools.

-Conditional Visibility Available Available Available Available
+LWC Available Available Available Available Available Available Available

 If you need to dynamically control any other properties, such as whether a field is required or read-only, your best bet in the short term is LWC, where you have full control.
 That’s especially true if you have bespoke requirements for how to handle onblur or onclick.

-Dynamic Forms Screen Flow Screen Flow + LWC LWC
+Screen Flow + LWC Available Available

 Now for custom events.
 If some of your inputs or the entire form need to communicate with something else in the page, LWC is your only option.